Master of Rehabilitation Science

 - 18 months full time / 3 years part time

-The Rehabilitation Science program is for physiotherapists, exercise scientists, occupational therapists, nurses and other qualified allied health professionals, who want to become experts in rehabilitation and health promotion to help rehabilitate people recovering from injury and illness.
+The Master of Rehabilitation Science is a course designed for physiotherapists, exercise scientists, occupational therapists, nurses and other qualified allied health professionals who want to become experts in rehabilitation and health promotion to help rehabilitate people recovering from injury and illness.

-The course has been developed around three major themes: theory and practice; research and innovation; and rehabilitation in context.
-Within these themes, you can focus your studies on a variety of subjects including women’s health, paediatrics, neurology, acute care, musculoskeletal rehabilitation and emerging technology as they relate to your specific profession.
+The course has been developed around three major themes: theory and practice, research and innovation, and rehabilitation in context.
+Within these themes, you can focus your studies on a variety of subjects related to your specific profession, including women’s health, paediatrics, neurology, acute care, musculoskeletal rehabilitation and emerging technology.
 You will also have the opportunity to develop skills in leadership and health advocacy.

 As a student of this course, you’ll deepen your skills and learn the principles of best practice rehabilitation, including how to help people regain lost skills, the physiology of fitness and conditioning, the pathophysiology of common conditions, and the specific needs of those affected by limited ability and function.

-You will learn about the principles of rehabilitation, the physiology and, pathophysiology of common conditions and rehabilitation strategies for the effective and safe implementation of rehabilitation in a range of practice contexts.
+You will learn about the principles of rehabilitation, the physiology and pathophysiology of common conditions, and rehabilitation strategies for the effective and safe implementation of rehabilitation in a range of practice contexts.
 Specifically, you will learn techniques including exercise prescription, goal setting and health behaviour modification, measurement of physical activity and sedentary behaviours, fitness evaluation and a selection of appropriate outcome measurements and indicators.
-The course will emphasise contemporary best practice rehabilitation in multiple clinical and community contexts, nationally and globally.
+The course emphasises contemporary best practice rehabilitation in multiple clinical and community contexts, nationally and globally.